tomaswolf/gerrit-gitblit-plugin/README.md

 be [stable](https://gerrit-documentation.storage.googleapis.com/Documentation/2.10.1/dev-plugins.html#API) across minor version number increments, a plugin built against 2.9.1 also works with Gerrit 2.9, and one built against 2.10.1 should also work with 2.10.

-> If your running Gerrit 2.11 or newer, you might want to check whether the official plugin fulfills your needs.
+> If you're running Gerrit 2.11 or newer, you might want to check whether the official plugin fulfills your needs.
 (To find a pre-built official plugin,
 > go to the [Gerrit CI server](https://ci.gerritforge.com/), find the "Plugin-gitblit" job matching your Gerrit version, click the link, and download
 > the jar from "Last Successful Artifacts".)